8 Tips for Starting a Photography Business

 - Receive payment

-There are so many additional things you can do to level up your business, but starting your photography business with these six key steps gives you a foundation for success.
+You can do many additional things to level up your business, but starting your photography business with these eight essential steps gives you a foundation for success.

-By finding a niche and building a portfolio around it, you can improve your craft and start carving out your place in the industry.
+Finding a niche, establishing your target market, and building a portfolio can improve your craft and start carving out your place in the industry.